 "Jack has created paper mache figures for many years.
-He was an art instructor, but now retired.
-He now spends nearly all his time now collecting antiques and bits of odds and ends.
-He cleverly creates little vignettes in his imagination sometimes using found objects to create a back drop for the figures he has created in the past.
+He was an art instructor, but he has since retired.
+He was spending nearly all his time for many years after retirement collecting antiques and bits of odds and ends.
+Which, He cleverly created little vignettes in his imagination sometimes using found objects to create a back drop for the figures he had created in the past.
 His work has been collected by many all over the country.
 He was a master of paper mache and a mentor to many.
-Jack has been a guest artist in the American Folk Art Festival from its beginning."
-He will be bringing antiques from his personal collection to this show and also art pieces from the past.
+Jack has been a participating artist in the American Folk Art Festival from its beginning.
+He will be visiting as a Guest this year.....
+Please stop by tell him Hello and have a little chat.

 Charlene's work is one-of-a-kind.
 She studied design at Louise Salinger's School of Design, but her talent for design has always been innate...in other words a part of her essence since birth.
 She has a way with organic materials that compares to none other.
 Her figures and other creations are ethereal ...other worldly.
 The materials she uses are both vintage and new, but they blend together seamlessly, as if they were a treasure from times past.

 We are happy to again welcome Suzy to the Festival.
 She has had a long history of collecting antiques.
 She has a special penchant for collecting holiday items particularly anything Halloween and Christmas.
 She currently has a permanent vendor space at the Blue Door Antiques in Livermore, California.
 We think you will be excited to see her eclectic collection of vintage pieces.
 She is passionate about collecting and animals.